-While we are encouraged by our first half of the year results, we are aware that the actual and perceived impact of COVID-19 is changing and cannot be predicted.
+While we are encouraged by our results for the nine months ended September 30, 2021, we are aware that the actual and perceived impact of COVID-19 is changing and cannot be predicted.
 As a result, we cannot assure you that our recent procedure volumes are indicative of future results or that we will not experience additional negative impacts associated with COVID-19, which could be significant.
 We continue to focus our efforts on the health and safety of patients, healthcare providers and employees, while executing our mission of transforming lives of VTE patients.
 While we expect the COVID-19 pandemic may continue to negatively impact 2021 performance, we believe the long-term fundamentals remain strong and we will continue to effectively manage through these challenges.